 - Use real words.
-Is your website, blog, article, or newsletter stuffed with over the top action words like cutting-edge, amazing, impact, awesome, ect.?
-You might be able to get away with one or two with long content, but too many big action words will make your content seem unrealistic and not taken seriously.
-Leave the buzz words for Facebook posts and keep your website professional.
+Is your website, blog, article, or newsletter stuffed with over-the-top action words like cutting-edge, amazing, impact, awesome, etc.?
+You might be able to get away with one or two long content, but too many big action words will make your content seem unrealistic and not taken seriously.
+Leave the buzzwords for Facebook posts and keep your website professional.

 - Don’t create words.

 A lot of website owners started adding things to the end of words to make them seem more trendy.
-Things like -ize -ability -istic these are fine to use in real life but in web content again this will make your site look unprofessional.
+Things like -ize -ability -istic is fine to use in real life but in web content again this will make your site look unprofessional.

 - Use a confident demeanor.

-Passive text can come off boring and not engaging.
-When writing content pretend you are the top professional for your field and passing on important information.
+Passive text can come off as boring and not engaging.
+When writing content pretend you are the top professional for your field and pass on important information.

 - Use more descriptive verbs.